-The VP Gift Review and Design or Staff Attorney will receive the executed investment agreement funded with either cash or securities, which they will relay to the Trust Services Gift Processing group (TS GP) for processing.
-Upon receipt by TS GP, an investment folder is created containing the investment agreement along with any other documentation that may be provided by the congregation or institution.
+The VP of Gift Review and Design or Staff Attorney will receive the executed investment agreement funded with either cash or securities, which they will relay to the Trust Services Gift Processing group for processing.
+Upon receipt by Trust Services Gift Processing, an investment folder is created containing the investment agreement along with any other documentation that may be provided by the congregation or institution.